Winning debates is an immensely helpful skill to have in life.

-Trump used it more than anyone I remember seeing, and often in very hyperbolic fashion.
+Trump used it more than anyone I remember seeing, and often in a very hyperbolic fashion.

 If you’re here looking on how to win a debate I’d like to point out that some tips here are not always generalizable.

-Make sure to check out How to Win a Debate (Part I) for more.
+Make sure to check out How to Win a Debate (Part I) and Ben Shapiro bullying debate techniques for more.

 2 thoughts on “How To Dominate Debates Like Donald Trump (Case Study)”